bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 }
 ```

-Below are the corresponding references in the default Stencil theme's `assets/scss/settings/global/color/_color.scss` file.
+Below are the corresponding references in the theme's `assets/scss/settings/global/color/_color.scss` file.

 ```scss
 // ...